 - Press “OK,” then “Reboot” your computer.

 Solution 11: Turn off Extensions in Your Browser (Change settings in Chrome)

-It’s pretty well known that Google Chrome and its extensions can chew up your RAM.
-But did you know that it can sometimes cause issues with your hard disk too?
+It’s well-known that Google Chrome and its extensions can chew up your RAM.
+But did you know it can sometimes cause issues with your hard disk too?

 Turning off any Chrome extensions that have access to your hard drive can sometimes be the answer to your 100% disk usage woes.
 Or you could even use a different browser.